 However, there are those (commonly called "leechers") who display images on their site directly taken from another "Hotlinked" or "Inline Linked", using the other site's bandwidth without permission for their own purposes.
 Of course, when the home site find this out, it's quite easy to change the image to something else.
-Hilarity Ensues
+Hilarity Ensues.
+Usually it's just changed to a warning against using images/bandwidth without permission, but sometimes, snarky pranks or Shock Site images ensue.

-This is why we have the Image Uploader
+This is why we have the Media Uploader.

 - Saturday Morning Breakfast Cereal: The "National Organization for Marriage", an anti-gay-marriage group, hot-linked a comic from his site.
 The author responded by changing the image to one supporting gay marriage.